Chris Parr

-Chris Parr (born 1943) is a British theatre director and television drama producer and executive.
+Chris Parr (25 September 1943 – 24 November 2023) was a British theatre director and television drama producer and executive.

-Career
+Life and career

-Chris Parr grew up in Littlehampton, Sussex.He was educated at Chichester High School for Boys, where his contemporaries included Howard Brenton, David Wood and the late David Horlock, and Queen's College, Oxford, to which he won an Open Scholarship to read Classics.
+Chris Parr grew up in Littlehampton, Sussex.
+He was educated at Chichester High School for Boys, where his contemporaries included Howard Brenton, David Wood and the late David Horlock, and Queen's College, Oxford, to which he won an Open Scholarship to read Classics.
 However, he left Oxford without a degree but with the intention of making a career in the theatre.

 From 1969 to 1972, Parr was the first Fellow in Theatre at the University of Bradford.
 During this period he worked closely with Bradford University Drama Group, directing or producing new plays by writers, notably Howard Brenton, David Edgar and Richard Crane, who were already getting, or were about to get, attention on a national level.
 From 1975 to 1981 he was Artistic Director of the Traverse Theatre, where he ran the Royal Court Theatre's Sunday Night Programme and developed and regularly directed plays by new and emerging Scottish playwrights.
 Writers such as John Byrne and Tom McGrath emerged in this time.

 In 1994, he was appointed head of drama at BBC Birmingham, and in the same year he produced the serial Takin' Over the Asylum, which won a BAFTA award.
 In 1995 he moved to the BBC's central drama department in London to become Head of Drama Series.
 By 2002, he had moved to Thames Television as head of drama.

+Parr died from pneumonia on 24 November 2023, at the age of 80.
+At the time of his death he was also suffering from Parkinson's disease.